FortuneStreetModding/csmm-qt/README.md

     * [MacOS](#macos)
     * [Linux](#linux)
 * [Contributing](#contributing)
-## Summary
-`csmm-qt` is the cross-platform port of the Custom Street Map Manager (CSMM).
-This tool allows modification of Boom Street, Fortune Street, and Itadaki Street Wii disc images.

 ## Getting Started
 ### Installing
 Go to the [Releases](https://github.com/FortuneStreetModding/csmm-qt/releases) page and download the latest version for your system.
 Linux users will also need to install [libssl](https://packages.ubuntu.com/focal-updates/libssl1.1) for network functionality.